 The African DH program at KU focuses on the intersection of traditional humanistic inquiry in Africa and digital media.
 We bring together people and projects who examine this important connection, highlighting the ways in which African cultural producers incorporate digital technologies and methods into their work, while exploring on how African writers and critics experiment with digital media hardware and software more generally.

-Digital Nollywood is a digital project established in 2018.
-Interested in arresting the ontological disappearance of Nollywood’s material ‘texts,’ it builds on the enormous technological developments of recent decades to explore the way in which we ‘do history’ and explore popular culture in Africa.
-Since digital technologies create new possibilities for the preservation and presentation of historical and archival materials, Digital Nollywood aims to be a scholarly digital project that enables the preservation and exhibition of Nollywood film posters.
-The historical documentation of these visual cultural forms adds to the huge scholarship on Nollywood, while also serving to preserve cultural records that may otherwise be lost forever because their significance as sources of historical knowledge is not often recognized.
+Digital Nollywood is an ongoing, experimental digital project I started in 2019.
+Interested in arresting the ontological disappearance of Nollywood’s material ‘texts,’ I thought I would build on the enormous technological developments of recent decades to explore the way in which we ‘do history’ and explore popular culture in Africa.
+As digital technologies create new possibilities for the preservation and presentation of historical and archival materials, Digital Nollywood aims to be a scholarly digital project that enables the preservation and exhibition of Nollywood film posters.
+The historical documentation of these visual cultural forms adds to the huge scholarship on Nollywood, while also serving to preserve the material-cultural records of film that may otherwise be lost forever because their significance as sources of historical knowledge is not often recognized.